dimitri-nicolo/calico/networking/ip-autodetection.md

 #### Autodetection methods

+{% comment %}
+If merging from Calico, make sure to retain the changes that have been made here for the operator.
+{% endcomment %}
 By default, {{site.prodname}} uses the **firstFound** method; the first valid IP address on the first interface (excluding local interfaces such as the docker bridge).
 However, you can change the default method to any of the following:

 - Address used by the node to reach a particular IP or domain (**canReach**)